Zidane Tribal: Final Fantasy IX

 Zidane first appears in the video game Final Fantasy IX as one of its protagonists.
 Prior to the events of the game, an orphaned Zidane leaves his adoptive father Baku to search for his real home, his only memory being a blue light.
-Unsuccessful in his search, he returns to Baku and rejoins his troupe of performers and criminals called Tantalus.
+Unsuccessful in his search, he returns to Baku and rejoins Tantalus, his troupe of performers and criminals.

-At the age of sixteen, he becomes involved in Baku's scheme to kidnap Princess Garnet Til Alexandros XVII, fomented by Regent Cid Fabool VIII of Lindblum in order to distance the princess from her increasingly hawkish adoptive mother, Queen Brahne of Alexandria.
+At the age of sixteen, he becomes involved in Baku's scheme to kidnap Princess Garnet Til Alexandros XVII, fomented by Regent Cid Fabool VIII of Lindblum in order to distance Garnet from her increasingly hawkish adoptive mother, Queen Brahne of Alexandria.
 Zidane and his cohorts travel to the kingdom of Alexandria aboard the airship Prima Vista, ostensibly to perform a theatre play as a part of their plot to kidnap Princess Garnet.

-While the rest of the crew is performing the play "I Want to be Your Canary" before Queen Brahne and her citizens, Zidane would use the cover to sneak in and attempt to kidnap the princess.
+While the rest of the crew is performing the play "I Want to be Your Canary" before Queen Brahne and her citizens, Zidane uses the cover to sneak in and attempt to kidnap Garnet.
 He first encounters her when she tries to sneak out of the palace herself, and, at her request, promises to do his best to kidnap her.
-During the crew's escape flying out of the castle in the Prima Vista with the princess, the Queen's forces managed to damage the airship.
-From there, Zidane and his crew, along with Garnet, her stowaway bodyguard Adelbert Steiner, and a little black mage named Vivi all wind up crash-landing into a magical forest full of monsters.
-The group will commence their travel into a world-spanning adventure involving war, subterfuge, magical crystals, summoned monsters, and clones.
+As the crew escapes from the castle aboard the Prima Vista with Garnet, the Queen's forces damage the airship, causing Zidane and his crew, along with Garnet, her stowaway bodyguard Adelbert Steiner, and the black mage Vivi, to crash-land into a magical forest full of monsters.
+They embark on a world-spanning adventure involving war, subterfuge, magical crystals, summoned monsters, and clones.

-Zidane takes a liking to the princess and does not hesitate to flirt with her throughout the game, much to Steiner's dismay.
+Zidane takes a liking to Garnet and does not hesitate to flirt with her throughout the game, much to Steiner's dismay.
 His dagger became the inspiration for Princess Garnet's chosen alias for herself.
-Zidane would adapt to his role as party leader, his charisma and personality drawing many characters in the game: Eiko joins the party after becoming infatuated with him, and his rival Amarant joins the party out of curiosity following his defeat by Zidane.
+Zidane adapts to his role as party leader, his charisma and personality drawing in many characters throughout the game: Eiko joins the party after becoming infatuated with him, and his rival Amarant joins the party out of curiosity following his defeat by Zidane.